Understanding the Term: Accounting Rate of Return

 Ignores the Time Value of Money

 This is one of the biggest drawbacks of the ARR.
 A very important concept of the financial world “time value of money” is completely ignored in this method of prioritizing.
 According to the concept, a sum of money in hand is more valuable than the same sum of money after some period of time.
 This is so because an investor can invest the money in hand at present and earn interest or revenue from it.
 Thus under this method even if the profits are higher in the initial years or in the later years makes no difference.
-Because average return would put both the investments at par.
-Thus the project giving earlier profits should have been preferred in general.
+Because average return would put both the investments at par, thus the project giving earlier profits should have been preferred in general.
 But that priority is not accorded to the project under this method.

 Ignores the Cash Flow

 The concept and calculation of ARR are based upon the net profits after meeting all the cash and non-cash expenditures.
 And in the process, it completely ignores the cash flow.
 The calculation of ARR is not affected by how early or late an investment provides returns.
 For example, an investment may provide nil or very limited returns in its early life.
-It may provide good returns in the later years.
+It may give good returns in the later years.
 Hence, the investment will provide usable funds only in its later years.
-However, the ARR will be the same even if the situation is reversed and it provides better returns in the initial years.
+However, the ARR will be the same even if the situation is reversed and it offers better returns in the initial years.
 Logically the second case will be better and preferable for any sane investor.
 ARR totally ignores the time value of money.

 Ignores Risk and Uncertainty

 The concept of ARR does not consider the risk and uncertainty that will come along with any investment.
 It treats all of them likewise.
-The risk in any project can vary on the basis of its duration, nature of work, work environment, etc. Any investor will like to minimize his risks, even if the returns from an investment go down a little.
+The risk in any project can vary on the basis of its duration, nature of work, work environment, etc. Any investor will like to minimize their risks, even if the returns from an investment go down a little.
 ARR ignores such factors and just tells which project is better on the sole basis of the returns from it.

 Multiple Time Frame for Investments